-BONN, Germany (Landscapes News) — Biodiversity loss, food insecurity and poverty are interconnected global challenges, which must be simultaneously addressed to achieve equilibrium in the global landscape.
+BONN, Germany (Landscape News) — Biodiversity loss, food insecurity and poverty are interconnected global challenges, which must be simultaneously addressed to achieve equilibrium in the global landscape.

 Solid financial backing is key to ensuring challenges can be met and change can occur, a subject that will be addressed at the Inclusive Landscapes Finance Pavilion at the Global Landscapes Forum in Bonn, Germany from Dec.
 19 to 20.